automatecloud/lacework-kaholo-autoremediation/README.md

 1. The Lacework Platform is collecting the necessary Cloud and Workload Data.
 2. The Lacework Machine Learning algorithms learn the normal behaviour of cloud user and workload activity by using the Polygraph technology and comparing cloud resources against compliance frameworks.
 3. In case of an Alert Lacework sends the necessary event details via the [Webhook channel](https://support.lacework.com/hc/en-us/articles/360034367393-Webhook).
-4. The Kaholo [Lacework Trigger](https://github.com/Kaholo/kaholo-trigger-lacework/tree/ilanyaniv-patch-1) is reading out the event_source and event_description of the event.
+4. The Kaholo [Lacework Trigger](https://github.com/Kaholo/kaholo-trigger-lacework/tree/ilanyaniv-patch-1) is reading out the **event_source** and **event_description** of the event.
 Every Kaholo Map is configured to check the event_source and the description if it includes specific information that is relevant to trigger the specific Kaholo Map.
 5. The Kaholo Map triggered is reading out the specific Event Data  and Context by using the [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework)
 6. The Kaholo Map is doing all the necessary auto remediation steps.

+## How to start?

+First of all you need to have a Lacework and Kaholo instance.
+For Lacework please contact us [here](https://info.lacework.com/contact) and the Kaholo team is available [here](https://kaholo.io/signup/).
+Lacework is a Saas offering only.
+Kaholo can be used On Premise or as Saas deployment.

+1. First step is to setup the [Webhook channel](https://support.lacework.com/hc/en-us/articles/360034367393-Webhook) inside Lacework to forward Alerts to Kaholo.
+2. Inside the Kaholo instance you need to install the Kaholo [Lacework Trigger](https://github.com/Kaholo/kaholo-trigger-lacework/tree/ilanyaniv-patch-1) and the [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework).
+3. The Kaholo Plugin itself needs to be configured with:
+* [Lacework API Key](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens) (Saved inside the Kaholo Vault)
+* [Lacework Secret Key](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens) (Saved inside the Kaholo Vault)
+* Lacework Instance in format https://<MYINSTANCE>.lacework.net
+4. Create a new Project inside Kaholo (example Lacework - AutoRemediation) as collection for the different auto remediation maps.
+5. Start to implement the necessary maps.

+## Which Maps are already available?

+This repository is a community project.
+Everyone interested can contribute and update existing and creating new maps.

+## Roadmap

 Least Privilege